lucas-barake/git-book-cheatsheet/README.md

 git init
 ```

-This will create a `.git` folder which will contain all of the information regarding the project and begin observing files.
+This will create a `.git` folder which will contain all of the information regarding the project and will begin observing files.

 ### Add Files to the Staging Area